MR-ZIHAD/AUTO-SHARE/README.md

 python SHARE.py

-PASSWORD : [PAID TOOLS SO NEED PARMISION]
+PASSWORD : [THIS TOOL IS PAID SO NEED MY PARMISION]